 3. Multi-hole PVC Feeder

-This DIY chicken feeder is ideal if you have many numbers of chickens.
+This DIY chicken feeder is ideal if you have a large number of chickens.
 This feeder comes with many holes that your chickens can share when eating their feeds.
 It is made from PVC pipes which are very cheap and waterproof, and you can hang the feeder inside the coop.
 If you want to have a costless and easy-to-make chicken feeder, this one is for you.

 This type of DIY chicken feed comes with two open ends that allow more chicken to eat.
 This PVC feeder is cheap and easy to assemble.
 It is also suitable for rainy seasons since you can cover the pipe to avoid feeds from getting wet.
 This feeder can also hold enough feed, so you won’t need to refill it from time to time.